-Comr nittees Designation a 1 Name Nominating Remuneration Audit as Independent Director Supplementary Explanation of the Relationship Reasons of Selection Hiroshi Tomono 0 0 0 Senior Advisor of Nippon Steel & Sumitomo Metal Corporation The sales between Nippon Steel & Sumitomo Metal Corporation and the Company accounted for less than 1% of the consolidated net sales of each company.
-Reasons for selection as an Outside Director: The Company focuses on 1. having professional records and visions in their respective fields; 2. having no material business relations with the Company and thus a high degree of independence; and 3. ability to dedicate sufficient time to fulfill the duties of the Board of Directors and committees.
-Mr. Hiroshi Tomono has many years of experience at Sumitomo Metal Industries, Ltd. and Nippon Steel & Sumitomo Metal Corporation in the management of the materials manufacturing sector, including having overseen activities at steelmakers ranging from technology and manufacturing to planning, administration and new business.
-He has extensive experience and a broad range of knowledge as a corporate executive.
+Comr nittees Designation Name Nominating Remuneration Audit as Supplementary Reasons of Selection Senior Advisor of Reasons for selection as an Outside Nippon Steel & Director: Sumitomo Metal The Company focuses on 1. having Hiroshi Corporation professional records and visions in their Tomono 0 \circ \circ respective fields; 2. having no material Tomono business relations with the Company and The sales thus a high degree of independence; and 3. between Nippon ability to dedicate sufficient time to fulfill Steel &